marghost/docker/README.md

 <DEFAULT_DOMAIN>: Select domain through which the Shlink instance will be accessible

-<IS_HTTPS_ENABLED>: If a reverse proxy with TLS termination is installed (technology to be able to use https), true must be entered here, otherwise false
+<IS_HTTPS_ENABLED>: If needed, as I will front the service with cloudflare, it's not needed in my case I will set it to false

 <GEOLITE_LICENSE_KEY>: Get a Geolite license key (www.maxmind.com)

-<DB_PASSWORD>: A secure password, preferably randomly generated, must be entered here
+<DB_PASSWORD>: Setup a secure password

-<MARIADB_ROOT_PASSWORD>: A secure password, preferably randomly generated, must be entered here
+<MARIADB_ROOT_PASSWORD>: Setup a secure password

-<8888>: Choose a port to access the web gui
+<8888>: Choose a port to access the service from the web

 ### Install
-Then proceed with the install by running this command
+Proceed with the install
 ```
 #Install
 cd /opt/shlink